asaskevich/EventBus/README.md

 EventBus
 ======
-Package EventBus is the little and lightweight eventbus for GoLang.
+Package EventBus is the little and lightweight eventbus with async compatibility for GoLang.

 #### Installation
 Make sure that Go is installed on your computer.